davidorgill/slate-catalog/incubator/check-mk/check-mk/README.md

 //////////////////////////////////////////////////////////////////.

-##Deploying Check-mk in your kubernetes cluster once you've established your cluster
+##Deploying Check-mk in your kubernetes cluster

 Clone the [slateci/slate-catalog](https://github.com/slateci/slate-catalog) repository on the machine you are running your Kubernestes cluster on.